13.17.1Externalized Resource Body Storage

 The following sections describe options for resource body offload:

-By default, saving resource body to external storage is disabled, all resource body content is stored in the relational database.
+By default, saving the resource body to external storage is disabled.
+All resource body content is stored in the relational database.

 In this mode, all resource body versions, including the latest, are moved to the configured external object storage system (e.g., S3, MinIO, or Azure Blob Storage), and none are stored in the database.
 Only resource metadata remains in the relational database, significantly reducing its size.
 All resource bodies must be retrieved from external storage when needed, including for reads, updates, or historical access.
 This mode offers maximum storage efficiency and is best suited for systems where minimizing database storage is a priority and latency introduced by external storage is acceptable.
 Note that read, update, and search operations may be slower due to network overhead and object storage performance.